 17. Leased Equipment

 Not all leases can be canceled.
-The dealer should determine which, if any, of the leases, have personal guarantees, and with respect to such leases, make a concerted effort to negotiate a settlement with the lessor.
+The dealer should determine which, if any, of the leases have personal guarantees and, concerning such leases, make a concerted effort to negotiate a settlement with the lessor.
 That assumes that the corporation is insolvent.
-If the corporation is solvent than settlements need to be negotiated with respect to corporate leases.
+If the corporation is solvent, then compromises need to be dealt with concerning corporate leases.

 18. EPA Inspection

 If the closing dealer owns the real property, the dealer must determine where and what the problems will likely be.
 Suppose underground gas or oil storage tanks have ever been located on the dealership’s real property.
 In that case, the dealer should, if not already available, contact a private inspection agency and obtain a certificate of clearance or compliance.
 Be aware no agreements between the parties can modify or redistribute their respective liabilities relating to state and federal laws.

 19. Expenses of Transaction